aflin/rampart_docs/source/rampart-utils.rst

 Where ``path`` is a :green:`String`, the directory to be removed and ``recurse`` is an optional :green:`Boolean`, which if ``true``, parent directories explicitly present in ``path`` will also be removed.
-Throws an error if the directory cannot be removed (.e.g., not empty or lacking permission).
+Throws an error if the directory cannot be removed (e.g., not empty or lacking permission).

 Return Value:
    ``undefined``.